 If you hold more than one-license then you must have accumulated enough hours for those licenses.
 Your continuing educational hours must be applicable to your license and there over-lapping applications.
 Here is an example:

-License-holder has a 3rd Class Stationary HP Steam Engineer's license, which requires 4-hrs per year, and a 2nd Class Chiller license, which requires 3-hrs per year; therefore, heat related CEH would apply to both since both licenses deal with heat.
-Other example would be instrumentation, water treatment, electricity, and maintenance to mention the most obvious.
-What will not likely work is a Chiller Course and applying it to a Gas Turbine
+License-holder has a 3rd Class Stationary High-Pressure Steam Engineer's license, which requires 4-hrs per year, and a 2nd Class Chiller license, which requires 3-hrs per year; therefore, the licenseholder only needs 4-CEHs.

 What Must a Continuing Education (CEH's) for Contact Hours have on the certificate: